disco-trooper/battleship/README.md

   </a>
 </p>

-> A simple battleship game
+> A simple battleship game.
+Project made as a part of [The Odin Project's curriculum](https://www.theodinproject.com/courses/javascript/lessons/battleship).

 ### ✨ [Demo](https://disco-trooper.github.io/battleship/)